Permafrost/Tundra/SERVICES.md

 ### tundra.schema.content.deliver:handler

-Content delivery protocol handling services used by tundra.content:deliver must implement this specification.
+Content delivery protocol handling services used by `tundra.content:deliver` must implement this specification.

 #### Inputs:

 * `$content` is a string, byte array, or input stream containing data to be delivered to the `$destination` URI.
 * `$content.type` is an optional MIME media type describing the type content being delivered.
-* `$encoding` is an optional character set to use when `$content` is provided as a string to encode the text data upon delivery.
+* `$content.encoding` is an optional character set to use when `$content` is provided as a string to encode the text data upon delivery.
 Defaults to [UTF-8].
 * `$destination` is a parsed URI identifying the location where the given `$content` should be delivered.

 #### Outputs:

 * `$message` is an optional response message, useful for logging, that may be returned by specific delivery protocols.
 * `$response` is an optional response content returned by the delivery (for example, the HTTP response body).
 * `$response.type` is an optional MIME media type describing the type of `$response` returned.

 ---